-Whatever path your career takes, SIMS Montessori primary training is your key to opening doors, locally and worldwide.
+Whatever path your career takes, AMI training is your key to opening doors, locally and worldwide.

 The Phoenix Community

-The Phoenix area is home to a robust and respected Montessori community, allowing student teachers the opportunity to observe and practice teach in real schools while forming enduring relationships with experienced Montessori practitioners.
+If you opt to attend courses locally, the Phoenix Metropolitan area is home to a robust and respected Montessori community, allowing student teachers the opportunity to observe and practice teach in real schools while forming enduring relationships with experienced Montessori practitioners.